zanmato1984/broken-pipeline/README.md

 Input conventions for Pipe and Sink:
 - input has a value: a new upstream batch
-- input is nullopt: resume the operator (after has-more, after blocked, or after yield)
+- input is nullopt: re-enter the operator callback to continue (after has-more, after a blocked wake-up, or as part of a yield handshake)

+Terminology note:
+- Re-entering an operator means the pipeline driver invokes the operator callback again (often with input=nullopt).
+This is distinct from `Resumer::Resume()`, which is the wake-up mechanism used for `OpOutput::Blocked(resumer)`.

 OpOutput codes:
-- `PIPE_SINK_NEEDS_MORE`: the operator consumed input and needs more upstream input.
+- `PIPE_SINK_NEEDS_MORE`: the operator needs more upstream input and did not produce an output batch.
-- `PIPE_EVEN(batch)`: the operator produced one output batch and does not require immediate resumption.
+- `PIPE_EVEN(batch)`: the operator produced one output batch and can accept another upstream input batch immediately.
-- `SOURCE_PIPE_HAS_MORE(batch)`: the operator produced one output batch and must be resumed with nullopt before pulling new input.
+- `SOURCE_PIPE_HAS_MORE(batch)`: the operator produced one output batch and requires a follow-up re-entry with input=nullopt to emit more pending output before it can accept another upstream input batch.
-- `BLOCKED(resumer)`: the operator cannot make progress until resumer is resumed.
+- `BLOCKED(resumer)`: the operator cannot make progress until `Resumer::Resume()` is called on the resumer.
 - `PIPE_YIELD`: yield request from the operator.
-- `PIPE_YIELD_BACK`: resume acknowledgement from a previously yielding operator.
+- `PIPE_YIELD_BACK`: yield-back signal from a previously yielding operator, indicating the yield-required long synchronous step has completed and it should be scheduled back to a CPU-oriented pool.
 - `FINISHED(optional batch)`: end-of-stream; may carry a final output batch.
 - `CANCELLED`: cancellation marker used by the reference runtime.

 Typical uses for `PIPE_YIELD`:
-- Operators can use it as a cooperative scheduling point before a long synchronous action.
-  A common example is spilling to disk on the fly.
-Yield lets a scheduler move the task to a different pool (for example, an IO pool) before continuing.
+- Operators can use `PIPE_YIELD` as a cooperative scheduling point before a long synchronous action, such as spilling to disk on the fly.
+A scheduler can move the task to an IO pool for that work.
+- On the first re-entry after yielding, the operator returns `PIPE_YIELD_BACK` to indicate the long synchronous step has completed and execution can migrate back to a CPU pool.
+- This yield/yield-back handshake provides a natural two-phase scheduling point: run the yielded step in an IO pool, then schedule subsequent work back on a CPU pool.

 Contracts for the reference driver in `include/broken_pipeline/pipeline_exec.h`:
 - `SourceOp::Source()` must return one of: